openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/api_tutorial.rst

 Load the model and use it for any data
 **************************************

 Let's assume, that we have already trained the model and we want to use it in our project.
-Below simple steps are presented on how to load the model and infer it on custom images.
+The simple steps on how to load the model and infer it on custom images are presented below.

 .. code-block::